 Correct me if I’m wrong, but there seems to be this misconception that lasagna is super labor intensive!
-Let me fix that misconception though- it’s really not that hard to make!
+Let me fix that misconception though- it really is not that hard to make!
 Once you make it and realize it is not as hard as it seems, you can plop this meal on the table in well under an hour!

-What makes this lasagna easy to make?
+What makes this homemade lasagna easy to make?

 One of the main things that make it easier than most is the oven-ready lasagna noodles.
 When these noodles first hit grocery store shelves, I was very apprehensive about them!
 Noodles that you don’t boil; how do they get soft, or will they get soft?